peacefulpixel/unlit/README.md

 </Button>
 ```
 You may notice that Button isn't a container, so it couldn't have any children.
 That's correct so Unlit not even tries
-to add it inside.
-Although, if component **is a container**, the slotted item will be added as a child.
+to add it inside in this case.

 #### Using @Id instead of @MarkupField
 You can replace @MarkupField to `com.vaadin.flow.component.template.Id` if you prefer.
 Also, the parameter `value` isn't